Lake Tahoe Shakespeare Festival: Educational outreach program

-The Lake Tahoe Shakespeare Festival produces the "D.G.
-Menchetti Young Shakespeare Programs," which are educational programs named to honor the legacy of founding Board member Geno Menchetti.
-These programs reach over 8,500 young people each year in the Tahoe region.
-In the summer, the festival presents "Young Shakespeare," an interactive adaptation for children of a Shakespeare play performed at Sand Harbor as well as other locations around Lake Tahoe.
-During the academic school year, the festival provides an in-school residency in Shakespeare and the classics, "InterACT," to schools throughout the region.
+The festival's "D.G.
+Menchetti Young Shakespeare Programs" are named for founding board member Geno Menchetti and reach more than 8,500 young people annually in the Tahoe region.
+In summer, "Young Shakespeare" presents an interactive adaptation of a Shakespeare play for children at Sand Harbor and other venues around Lake Tahoe; during the school year, the festival provides an in-school residency, InterACT, to schools throughout the region.